 … Rather, becoming a citizen means acquiring the right to stay in a country permanently, and a permanent invitation cannot be secured other than by purchasing residential property from a citizen resident.
 Only by selling real estate to a foreigner does a citizen indicate that he agrees to a guest’s permanent stay (and only if the immigrant has purchased and paid for real estate and residential housing in the host country will he assume a permanent interest in his new country’s well-being and prosperity).”

 At this point, the obvious question of “what should the particular immigration restrictions be?” arises.
-The first best option would be for immigration to be by invite only as described above.
-The second best option would be to have such restrictions determined by net federal tax payers (or victims of federal aggression) for federal property, net state tax payers for state property, net county tax payers for county property…etc. Though it wouldn’t be “one person one vote” but rather one tax dollar paid on net one vote (or something similar to this).
-Thus different people would carry different voting weight in a manner similar to the governance of a corporation.
+The first best option would be to have such restrictions determined by net federal taxpayers (or victims of federal aggression) for federal property, net state taxpayers for state property, net county taxpayers for county property…etc. Though it wouldn’t be “one person one vote” but rather one tax dollar paid on net one vote (or something similar to this).
+Thus, different people would carry different voting weight in a manner similar to the governance of a corporation.
+The second best option would be for immigration to be by invite only as described above.
 Unfortunately, both these first and second best solutions are unlikely to come to fruition.
-The third best option then is to impose border restrictions that one may predict, with relative certainty, are in accordance with how the vast majority of shares to State “public property” (a.k.a joint private property) would be voted if such a vote were allowed to occur.
+The third best option, then, is to impose border restrictions that one may predict, with relative certainty, are in accordance with how the vast majority of shares to State “public” property (a.k.a joint private property) would be voted if such a vote were allowed to occur.
 This would, at the very least, entail barring violent criminals from entry.
-Moreover, because the State’s victims are in fact the private, albeit diffused, property owners of what is mislabeled “public property”, one may conclude that it would be in accordance with their will to bar those openly hostile towards the institution of private property itself (a.k.a socialists) from immigrating.
+Moreover, because the State’s victims are in fact the private, albeit diffused, property owners of what is mislabeled “public property”, one may conclude that it would be in accordance with their will to bar those openly hostile towards the institution of private property itself (e.g. socialists) from immigrating.

 Walter Block was able to detect a valid flaw in the immigration restrictions proposed by Hoppe and Kinsella: that they would entail a positive expenditure of State resources which are ultimately expropriated (stolen via taxes) from its citizens.
 In essence, that they are irrationally attempting to utilize the State to solve a problem created by itself: